Reading time: 4 min

 Unlike peripheral fatigue, the normal muscle tiredness that occurs after lactic acid buildup from a workout, chronic CNS fatigue causes persistent symptoms that interfere with a normal workout regimen.

-One of the first symptoms of CNS fatigue is irritability and emotional changes.
+Signs of CNS fatigue is irritability and emotional changes.
 It also disrupts sleep patterns and can cause either food cravings or loss of appetite, all of which can exacerbate a heightened emotional state.

-Another core sign of CNS fatigue is a weakened immune system.
+Another core symptom of CNS fatigue is a weakened immune system.
 If you find yourself feeling sluggish throughout the day and you’re getting sick more often than normal, it could be a sign your body is struggling to fight off everyday pathogens.

 Overcoming CNS Fatigue